 The Issuer has agreed to comply with any undertakings given by it from time to time to the Irish Stock Exchange in connection with Notes in a Series (as defined herein) to be listed on the Official List of the Irish Stock Exchange and, without prejudice to the generality of the foregoing, shall in connection with the listing of the Notes on the Official List of the Irish Stock Exchange or on any other relevant stock exchange, so long as any Note remains outstanding, prepare a supplement to this Base Prospectus, or, as the case may be, publish in a new Base Prospectus, whenever required by the rules of the Irish Stock Exchange or any other relevant stock exchange.
 In the event that a supplement to this Base Prospectus is produced pursuant to such undertakings, a copy of such supplement will accompany this Base Prospectus.
-Any such supplement to this Base Prospectus will also be available from the specified office of HSBC Bank plc in its capacity as fiscal agent (the "Fiscal Agent").
+Any such supplement to this Base Prospectus will also be available from the specified office of the Fiscal Agent.
 See "General Information-Documents on Display".